lincc-hub/lincc-hub-docs/README.rst

 *LSST Interdisciplinary Network for Collaboration and Computing (LINCC)*

-**LINCC Science Platform** is a collaborative platform for the scientific collaboration of LSST Science Operations using JupyterHub
+**LINCC Science Platform** is a collaborative platform for the scientific collaboration of LSST Science Operations using JupyterHub.
+The latest version of the documentation website can be accessed at [https://lincc-hub-docs.readthedocs.io/en/latest/](https://lincc-hub-docs.readthedocs.io/en/latest/)

 **Note**: This documentation site is under active development.

 For development and testing of the site
 ---------------------------------------